pavan73276/simple_frontend/README.md

 Tailwind CSS is used for a responsive, mobile-friendly design.
 Additional Information
 Features
-Task Management: Add, edit, delete, and mark tasks as complete.
-Filtering & Search: Find tasks by title, priority, and status (upcoming, overdue, or completed).

 Responsive Design: Adapts layout to various screen sizes.
 Local Storage: Ensures tasks persist in the browser.
 Project Structure
-components/ - Contains UI components like TaskForm, TaskCard, and SearchAndFilter. context/ - Provides TaskContext for global task management.
+components/ - Contains UI components like Dashboard, Addnewfiles. context/ - Provides TaskContext for global task management.
 App.js - The main app component that integrates all components.
 Future Improvements
 If more time were available, possible enhancements could include:

-Adding a backend database for cross-device task persistence.
-User authentication for personalized to-do lists.
-Additional task categories and color-coded priorities.
 Dark mode for accessibility.